poonamveeral/CSCI_3410Test/notes/lectures_notes.md

 Exercise +.#composite_1NF

-:  What is a composite attribute in a E.R. diagram?
+:  What is a composite attribute in a ER diagram?
 Can a relational schema with composite attribute be in Second Normal Form?

 Exercise +.#
 ~